liquidcarrot/nn-viz/README.md

 ### Outgoing messages
 The web worker updates the visualization via events.
 The update event takes the following arguments:
-* network: the JSON formatted network export
+* `network`: the JSON formatted network export
-* epoch: the currently completed training epoch
+* `epoch`: the currently completed training epoch
-* results: the actual activation values of the network compared to the input and ideal output
+* `results`: the actual activation values of the network compared to the input and ideal output
-* score: the score/error of the network.
+* `score`: the score/error of the network.
 For simplicity, the property is just called `score`

 #### network
 To export the network to JSON, simply call `network.toJSON`.
 To show activation values as part of the visualization, you need to manually add those.